shap/shap/CONTRIBUTING.md

 ### Release notes from PR labels

-Release notes can be automatically drafted by Github using the titles and labels of PRs that were merged since the previous release.The draft notes are configured in [.github/release.yml](.github/release.yml).
+Release notes can be automatically drafted by Github using the titles and labels of PRs that were merged since the previous release.
+The draft notes are configured in [.github/release.yml](.github/release.yml).
 See the [GitHub docs][auto_release_notes] for more info.